NS2CDT/ns2_beta/README.md

 - Added a "changelog" console command to show this webpage.
 - (Experimental) The health and armor status (hp bar) is now hidden for enemy players for all field players.
 We recommend to enable damage numbers
 - Decreased re-drop block times for cysts and resource towers to 1 second (from 5-7 seconds)
+- Fixed commanders forced to repress the grid key for dual action items

 - Marine
     - Shotgun